netw0rm/atlaskit/packages/ak-mention/docs/USAGE.md

 # Mention

-The main purpose of the blanket component is to provide the overlay layer for components such as a modal dialog or a tooltip.
+The main purpose of the mention component is to provide a mention picker for choosing users to mention within a text field or editor.

+It includes support for rest based searching and custom search implementations.

 ![Example mention](https://bytebucket.org/atlassian/atlaskit/raw/@BITBUCKET_COMMIT@/packages/ak-mention/docs/mention.png)